djaus2/WindowsDevices/README.md

 ## Projects

 1. **./WindowsDevices**
 Dynamically enumerates all device interfaces (i.e. devices) on the system.
 Can apply various filters such only USB.
 Xaml layout is probably not suitable for phone.
+Like Device Manager.